procrastinate-org/procrastinate/docs/howto/worker.rst

     app.run_worker(queues=["queue", ...])

-In both case, not specifying queues will tell Procrastinate to listen to every queue.
+In both cases, not specifying queues will tell Procrastinate to listen to every queue.